-If you receive medications from a Premier pharmacy and present your ID card, you will not have to file a claim.
-If you forget your ID card when you go to a Premier pharmacy, the pharmacy may ask you to pay in full for the prescription.
+If you receive medications from a network pharmacy and present your ID card, you will not have to file a claim.
+If you forget your ID card when you go to a network pharmacy, the pharmacy may ask you to pay in full for the prescription.

-The procedure is simple.
+If you have to file a claim, the procedure is simple.
 Just take the following steps: